BigDaMa/jupyterhub-environment/README.md

 2. Setup the new server and install JupyterHub as described in **4.**
 3. Before you log in for the first time, copy the persistent volumes to the new server (again usually to `/var/lib/docker/volumes`)
 4. Log in to JupyterHub and the workspace from the old server should be loaded

+### Update the Docker image

+You may want to use another docker image.
+E.g. when you need further python libraries.

+1. Stop the JupyterHub server
+2. Build the new image (use the same tag as mentioned in `c.DockerSpawner.image` or update this variable with the new name)
+3. Delete the "old" containers. `docker rm ${container-name}` (don't worry, the workspaces are presisted)
+4. Restart the JupyterHub

+### Archive all user workspaces

+	DEST=/home/data8/volumes.zip
+	zip -r ${DEST} /var/lib/docker/volumes -x *.git* -x *.cache*

+**Note:** `DEST` is the location where the archive will be created.
+**Note:** Exclude directories or files that you don't want to archive with `-x`

 [architectureDiagram]: ./resources/JupyterHub2.png "Architecture diagram"